 Pycnoxylic woody stems up to 150 cm in diameter, and 10 m in length

-Eustelic with pith and mesarch xylem of thick-walled tracheids and narrow rays
+Eustele with pith and mesarch xylem of thick-walled tracheids and narrow rays

 Growth rings present

-Beck 1967
+Beck, 1967

 Late Devonian (Frasnian) from New York